pragnyanramtha/lecture/what follow your dream misses.md

 But pursuing music careers, Taylor is at the clear advantage.

-My first piece of advice, something I would have told myself I could go back in time

-and be in the seat where you are now, is that if you have a passion that you want

-to incorporate into a career, take a step back and recognize the fact that this is

-a passion that grew in a time of your life when the goal was to learn and to grow.
+My first piece of advice, something I would have told myself if I could go back in time and be in the seat where you are now, is that if you have a passion that you want to incorporate into a career, take a step back and recognize the fact that this is a passion that grew in a time of your life when the goal was to learn and to grow.

-But you're transitioning to a period when the

-primary aim shifts to adding value to others.
+But you're transitioning to a period when the primary aim shifts to adding value to others.

-The cliché to follow your dreams overlooks how critical it is that

-the dreams you have are about something more than just yourself.
+The cliché "to follow your dreams" overlooks how critical it is that the dreams you have are about something more than just yourself.

-Those who excel in their first jobs are the ones who make life easier for

-everyone around them, even when it involves doing things they don't love.
+Those who excel in their first jobs are the ones who make life easier for everyone around them, even when it involves doing things they don't love.

-Those who excel in PhD programs are the ones who recognize how their work fits into a

-broader research community, not just the ones who view it as the next chapter in school.
+Those who excel in PhD programs are the ones who recognize how their work fits into a broader research community, not just the ones who view it as the next chapter in school.

-The successful entrepreneurs are the ones who have a relentless focus

-on making sure that what they have to sell is what people want to buy,

-not just those who are looking to make something impressive.
+The successful entrepreneurs are the ones who have a relentless focus on making sure that what they have to sell is what people want to buy, not just those who are looking to make something impressive.

 ## Action precedes motivation

-Now, for some people when you hear the words follow your dreams,

-it falls flat because you don't have a defining passion.
+Now, for some people, when you hear the words "follow your dreams," it falls flat because you don't have a defining passion.

 Like I said earlier, that's completely okay.

 If anything, it might put you at an advantage.

-I think you'll do just as well if you start by seeking out opportunities where

-the skills that you've developed here intersect with adding values to others.
+I think you'll do just as well if you start by seeking out opportunities where the skills that you've developed here intersect with adding values to others.

 And from there, I promise the passion will follow.

-One of the best pieces of advice I remember receiving from

-a friend many years ago is that action precedes motivation.
+One of the best pieces of advice I remember receiving from a friend many years ago is that action precedes motivation.

 This is often useful on a much smaller scale.